 Colonialism in Perpetuity

 African national flags – those rags with blinding bright colours – are a symbol of European colonialism in continuity in Africa, and deserve no RESPECT at all.
-To respect these rags, to show respect for these rags, is to pay respect to European colonialism and its evils in Africa.
+To respect these rags – to show respect for these rags – is to pay respect to European colonialism and its evils in Africa.
 In fact, it is, perhaps more out of ignorance than a conscious act, to validate European colonialism, its evils and subsequent legacy in Africa.
 It is also to validate the point that post-so-called ‘independence’ African perspective to sociopolitical and other important matters on/of State building and national development are heavily European (colonial) inclined and normative.

 FACT: The national flag concept, at least in the African context, is a European colonial concept, introduced by the European colonialists.
-The national flag concept in Africa is a concept with African blood on it, deeply rooted in and imposed by the wanton shedding of African blood.
+The national flag concept in Africa is a concept with African blood on it – deeply rooted in and imposed by the wanton shedding of African blood.
 The national flag concept in Africa, symbolises the blood shedding concept to impose one group’s will over a people with the intention to subdue and ultimately subjugate them.

 There’s plenty of historic evidence to attest to genocides committed on the African communities (peoples) by European colonial powers (forces) in Africa in their determined pursuit for wealth and to expand their colonies and colonial influence on the continent.
 European colonial history is full of such evidence.

 Flags, signs of conquest

 Flags were used as a sign of conquest of the African land and people by the European colonial powers and colonial forces.
 The conquest mostly came as a result of and meant the destruction of African lives; in fact, after “genociding” local communities.
 There’s no – or hardly – a peaceful conquest; as there’s no – or hardly – a peaceful revolution.